11 Sustainable Remodeling and Redecorating Ideas

 For example, sand down your wooden furniture so you can refinish it and give it a fresh pop of color.
 Also, use the frames of old cabinetry with upcycled doors and handles.
-Or, for sustainable refurbishment of fabric furniture, wash it out with a wet-dry vacuum, and then use that water to give your plants a drink.
+Or, for the sustainable refurbishment of fabric furniture, wash it out with a wet-dry vacuum, and then use that water to give your plants a drink.
 For more information about upcycling, visit our blog post "What is Upcycling".

-If you prefer buying new sustainable furniture however, check out Conscious Life & Styles' list of 27 Sustainable Furniture Companies for more information on buying sustainable furniture.
+If you prefer buying new sustainable furniture, however, check out Conscious Life & Styles' list of 27 Sustainable Furniture Companies for more information on buying sustainable furniture.

 7. Go to Garage Sales

 Take advantage of that spectacular end-of-summer weather!
 Visit yard sales to give new life to some second-hand items.
 Don't be afraid of getting your hands dirty to make a second-hand item clean.
 By shopping from yard sales, you are not only finding cheaper objects, but you are also supporting your neighbors and possibly even local businesses.

 According to The Good Trade, shopping at garage sales helps us lower our carbon footprints and participate in a more circular economy, giving new life to items by keeping them out of landfills.
 Check out The Good Trade's Beginner's Guide To Shopping Summer Garage Sales for a complete guide to the environmental importance of shopping at garage sales and tips on getting the best deals on your purchases.

 8. Replace Your Rugs